L2RW+: A Comprehensive Benchmark Towards Privacy-Preserved Visible-Infrared Person Re-Identification: Abstract

 \section{Abstract}

-Aiming to match pedestrian images captured under varying lighting conditions, visible-infrared person re-identification (VI-ReID) has drawn intensive research attention and achieved promising results.
-However, in real-world surveillance contexts, data is distributed across multiple devices/entities, raising privacy and ownership concerns that make existing centralized training impractical for VI-ReID.
-To tackle these challenges, we propose L2RW, a benchmark that brings VI-ReID closer to real-world applications.
-The rationale of L2RW is that integrating decentralized training into VI-ReID can address privacy concerns in scenarios with limited data-sharing regulation.
+Visible-infrared person re-identification (VI-ReID) is a challenging task that aims to match pedestrian images captured under varying lighting conditions, which has drawn intensive research attention and achieved promising results.
+However, existing methods adopt the centralized training, ignoring the potential privacy concerns as the data is distributed across multiple devices or entities in reality.
+In this paper, we propose L2RW+, a benchmark that brings VI-ReID closer to real-world applications.
+The core rationale behind L2RW+ is that incorporating decentralized training into VI-ReID can address privacy concerns in scenarios with limited data-sharing constrains.
 Specifically, we design protocols and corresponding algorithms for different privacy sensitivity levels.
-In our new benchmark, we ensure the model training is done in the conditions that: 1) data from each camera remains completely isolated, or 2) different data entities (e.g., data controllers of a certain region) can selectively share the data.
-In this way, we simulate scenarios with strict privacy constraints which is closer to real-world conditions.
-Intensive experiments with various server-side federated algorithms are conducted, showing the feasibility of decentralized VI-ReID training.
-Notably, when evaluated in unseen domains (i.e., new data entities), our L2RW, trained with isolated data (privacy-preserved), achieves performance comparable to SOTAs trained with shared data (privacy-unrestricted).
-We hope this work offers a novel research entry for deploying VI-ReID that fits real-world scenarios and can benefit the community.
+In our new benchmark, we simulate the training under real-world data conditions that: 1) data from each camera is completely isolated, or 2) different data entities (e.g., data controllers of a certain region) can selectively share the data.
+In this way, we simulate scenarios with strict privacy restrictions, which is closer to real-world conditions.
+Comprehensive experiments show the feasibility and potential of decentralized VI-ReID training at both image and video levels.
+In particular, with increasing data scales, the performance gap between decentralized and centralized training decreases, especially in video-level VI-ReID.
+In unseen domains, decentralized training even achieves performance comparable to SOTA centralized methods.
+This work offers a novel research entry for deploying VI-ReID into real-world scenarios and can benefit the community.
+Code is available at: https://github.com/Joey623/L2RW.